mikejmcguirk/Neovim-Win10-Lazy/README.md

 - Unzip the file to your desired location

 - The executable is located in the bin folder.
 Create a PATH variable pointing to it

-- This config uses the nvim-lspconfig boilerplate for checking the project workspace.
-If neither a .luarc.json nor a .luarc.jsonc file are found, the Neovim runtime files will be loaded

 ##### pylsp (Windows Specific)